lk-developers/lk-time-bot/README.md

 # lk-time-bot
  A bot that enables Sri Lankan clock channel in your Discord.

- ##Commands
+ Commands

- -lkclock setup Setup the channels
+ -lkclock setup - Setup the channels

- -lkclock start
+ -lkclock start - Start the Time